angelolab/ark-analysis/README.md

 bash start_docker.sh -u
 ```

-to overwrite the old notebooks with the new updated versions.

 ### WARNING

-The notebooks within the `scripts` folder may be overwritten by the command above!
+If you didn't change the name of any of the notebooks within the `scripts` folder, they will be overwritten by the command above!

 If you have made changes to these notebooks that you would like to keep (specific file paths, settings, custom routines, etc), rename them before updating!